-It is a great honor and privilege to be the President of Maryland chapter of APPNA, Association of Physicians of Pakistani Descent in North America.
+It is a great honor and privilege to be the President of the Maryland chapter of APPNA, the Association of Physicians of Pakistani Descent in North America.
 We are living in challenging and historical times.
-In March 2020, the world turned on a dime and we were forced to face great hardships and rise to extreme challenges.
+In March 2020, the world turned on a dime, and we were forced to face great hardships and rise to extreme challenges.
 COVID -19 pandemic has taken many precious lives of Physicians of Pakistani Descent in the line of duty and impacted many others.
 May Allah accept their sacrifices; my thoughts and prayers are with their families and loved ones.

 I am requesting all physicians of Pakistani descent to join APPNA – Maryland and support our ongoing projects and help me accomplish these goals.

 Haroon Burhanullah, MD